roitberg-group/torchani-amber/README.md

 ## Requirements

 - Linux operating system
-- cmake 3.13 or higher
+- cmake 3.16 or higher
 - gcc 9.3.0
-- git (necessary to obtain the latest torchani version) (?)
+- git (necessary to obtain the latest torchani version)
 - catch2 (library for unit tests only, included in the distribution)
-- python 3.8 (for generating the models and some test data)
-- torchani (latest version, for generating the models and some test data)
+- python 3.8 (for generating the models and some test data) EAtorchani (latest version, for generating the models and some test data)
-- Amber20 (23?)
+- Amber23
 - LibTorch 1.13.1

 Through conda: